xmarduel/pycut/README.md

 - and all the rest!

 TODO:
-- drop clipper in favour of pure python shapely - shapely was at least better for calculating paths with tabs!
 - capability to read text without converting them first to paths
 - svg "structure viewer" with check boxes for item(s) selection as alternative to svg viewer selection(s)